-In this Newsletter you will find information on Road Construction projects, Stormwater, Road Construction awareness, Hurricane Preparedness, Recreation, Museum and Updates on Projects and important contact information.
+In this Newsletter you will find information on Road Construction projects, Stormwater, Road Construction awareness, Recreation, Museum, Updates on Projects and important contact information.

 Here at the DPW we have a ready and resilient staff that is committed to making the best Freeport possible.
-I am proud of all the work these men and women accomplish on a daily basis.
+I am proud of all the work the men and women accomplish on a daily basis to keep Freeport moving forward!